nrfconnect/sdk-nrf/doc/nrf/applications.rst

 Some applications target custom hardware designed for a specific use case.
 You can also run them on different hardware like a generic development kit, but with limited functionality.

+If you want to list applications available for one or more specific boards, `use the nRF Connect for Visual Studio Code extension to filter them <Browse samples_>`_.

 .. toctree::
    :maxdepth: 1
    :glob: